 The Series B Preferred Shares are subject to redemption by the Company at the option of the investor, Celestial Power Limited ("Celestial") in the event a public offering in which the pre-IPO market value of the Company is no less than US\$1,512,500 and results in gross proceeds of no less than US\$151,250 ("Series B Qualified IPO") fails to be consummated as a result of Kingsoft Corporation Limited's (the controlling shareholder of the Company) voluntary refusal to approve the Series B Qualified IPO proposal.
-The redemption price shall be equal to the lower of (i) the applicable fair market value of such Series B Preferred Shares or (ii) the applicable purchase price of such Series B Preferred Shares paid by Celestial pursuant to the Series B Preferred Shares Purchase Agreements.
+The redemption price shall be equal to the lower of (i) the applicable fair market value of such Series B Preferred Shares or (ii) the applicable purchase price of such Series B Preferred Shares Purchase Agreements.